 |Increase in GTS reserves||4.1||4.5||3.7||3.6||4.0|

 Access for independent gas producers

-Gazprom provides independent companies with non-discriminatory access to gas pipelines.
-In 2015 Gazprom’s GTS in Russia pumped gas for 22 independent companies.
-The volume of distributed gas stood at 121.5 billion cubic meters.
+Gazprom provides independent companies with nondiscriminatory access to its gas pipelines.
+In 2019, Gazprom’s GTS in Russia pumped gas for 22 independent companies.
+The volume of distributed gas amounted to 132.1 billion cubic meters.